January Rogers: Awards

+In 2020, the American Indian Film Festival gave Rogers' “Ego of a Nation" the best music video award.
 Rogers has been nominated in the category Best Spoken Word Recording at the Canadian Aboriginal Music Awards, the Aboriginal Peoples Choice Music Awards and the Native American Music Awards.

 She has also been featured at the Vancouver Youth Poetry Slam, where she performed her spoken word poem "Opposite Directions" in 2013.